strongholdpay/xlm-aggregator/README.md

     mkvirtualenv xlm-aggregator --python=/path/to/python3
     pip install -r requirements.txt

+#### Database Setup

+You will need to setup a Postgres Database

+Install Postgres

+Create DB

+	createdb stronghold-sandbox

+Start a python shell and run the following to create the tables:

+	import database
+	database.init_db()

 ### Run Program

 Ensure your virtual environment is active, then run the following:

 	python get-orderbooks.py